ShiJbey/TDRS/README.md

 - [x] Add default implementations for basic effects
 - [x] Implement a custom inspector for `TDRSEntity` components to display stat, trait, and relationship data.
 - [ ] Implement social event system.

+## Building a package distribution

+This project uses a Python script to facilitate creating package distributions.
+It can be found at `Scripts/build_distro.py`.
+Running this script will create a new `.tgz` archive in the `dist/` directory.